 Shim’on failed to practice well the Divine principle of Hospitality:

 Shim’on invited Rabbi Yeshua to dine at his home as his special guest.
-It was customary during Yeshua’s day that the host would provide for the washing and cleansing of the guests’ feet before the meal.
+It was customary during the Messiah Yeshua’s day that the host would provide for the washing and cleansing of the guest’s feet before the meal.
 Due to the roads being unpaved, dusty, or muddy, and the normal footwear being sandals, people’s feet would get quite dirty.
-Shim’on failed to provide the customary service to his guests at the beginning of the dinner party.
-He even failed to provide this consideration to Rabbi Yeshua.
-Hospitality (the mitzvah of hachnasat orchim-הכנסת אורחים) in ancient times was considered a Divinely mandated responsibility in the Middle East.
-So Shim’on’s behavior here would have been considered pretty low form for a man of his high social status.
-The Master Yeshua was reclined because the Middle Eastern custom was to recline on the floor, or on low level couches while eating.
+Shim’on failed to provide the customary service to his guests at the beginning of the dinner party (cf. “hachnasat orchim” – הכנסת אורחים).
+Hospitality was considered a Divinely mandated sacred responsibility that was binding on everyone living in the Middle East.
+So Shim’on’s behavior here would have been considered pretty low form for any person; especially of his high social status.
+The Master was reclined because the custom was to recline on the floor, or on low level couches while eating (1, 2).

 The Untouchable One whose sins were many:

 The woman arrived at the dinner no doubt as soon as she “heard” (inference and emphasis mine) Rabbi Yeshua was eating at Shim’on’s house (בית השימוע-Beit HaShimon, lit.
 “The House of Hearing”).
 The woman had lived a sinful life.
 She had lived a sufficiently despicable enough life that Yeshua characterized her sins as being “many” and Shim’on labeled her a person of exceedingly sinful disposition, unworthy to even be touched (Outcast – an untouchable one; מְנוּדֶה – מנודה, שלא ניתן לגעת בו).